vijaidjearam/katacoda-scenarios/glpi-playground/step1.md

 `docker-compose up -d`{{execute}}

-The above command spins up two container glpi-916 and mysql-916 To view the containers running use the following command below.
+The above command spins up two container glpi-916 and mysql-916 To view the containers running use the following command below

 `docker ps -a`{{execute}}